SuperDARN/pydarn/docs/user/hardware.md

 | `beams`                 | Maximum beams the radar has                                                                                                                                                     |

 !!!
 Note
-    For more detailed information on all the fields in a hardware file, please read the hardware file found on the [Virginia Tech SuperDARN repository](https://github.com/vtsuperdarn/hdw.dat).
+    For more detailed information on all the fields in a hardware file, please read the [hardware repo README.md](https://github.com/SuperDARN/hdw).

 # Accessing Radar and Hardware Information